DS-Homebrew/nds-bootstrap/README.md

 # Frontends

-For ease of use, we recommend you get one of the following frontends:
+Since nds-bootstrap uses a .ini file to load the settings, a front end isn't required.
+However, for ease of use, we recommend you get one of the following frontends:
-- [TWiLight Menu++](https://github.com/RocketRobz/TWiLightMenu) (recommended) is an open-source DSi Menu upgrade/replacement for DS/DSi/3DS made by RocketRobz that can also be used as a nds-bootstrap frontend.
+- [TWiLight Menu++](https://github.com/RocketRobz/TWiLightMenu) is an open-source DS/DSi/3DS home menu alternative made by RocketRobz that can also be used as a nds-bootstrap frontend.
-- [TWLoader](https://github.com/RocketRobz/TWLoader) is a discontinued frontend for nds-bootstrap made by RocketRobz that's 3DS exclusive as it uses the CTR-Mode.
+- [TWLoader](https://github.com/RocketRobz/TWLoader) is a discontinued 3DS-exclusive frontend for nds-bootstrap made by RocketRobz.
 - [nds-hb-menu](https://github.com/ahezard/nds-hb-menu) is a frontend based off the Nintendo DSi homebrew menu.